 - Warm the witch hazel in the microwave or on the stove top with a cotton ball or gauze pad in it.

 - Apply the soaked cotton or pad like a compress to the affected area for 10-15 minutes as often as possible, typically 3-4 times a day until the hemorrhoids begin to shrink.
 Recovery can take between one and two weeks.

-- Only apply this treatment to external hemorrhoids, and not internal hemorrhoids that are protruding from the anus.
+- Only apply this treatment to external hemorrhoids.

 At Doctor Butler’s, we make a witch hazel hemorrhoid spray for painful, swollen hemorrhoids that narrows blood vessels to decrease swelling and discomfort.
 Because pure witch hazel can sometimes be too harsh for sensitive areas of the body, you may want to opt for this purpose-built solution.